ben-norton/stadocgen/app/md/machine-annotation-service/termlist-header.md

 ### 1.2 RFC 2119 key words <span id="12-rfc-2119-key-words"></span>
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 RFC 2119 and RFC 8174 when, and only when, they appear in all capitals, as shown here.

-### 1.3 Naming Convention <span id="13-categories-of-terms"></span>
-This document contains all the terms in use the DiSSCo Digital Objects.
-Most objects can be directly related to a openDS class, for example the Machine Annotation Service, or the Source System.
-However, the DigitalSpecimen and the Digital Entity are more complex objects.
-They can contain classes as nested object in itself.
-In general, class names are capitalized, use the UpperCamelCase naming convention and are singular.
-For example, the class that represents a Digital Specimen is called `DigitalSpecimen`.
-The properties of a class start with a lowercase and use the lowerCamelCase naming convention.
-When a class contains a property which contains a list of another class we use the convention `hasXXX` where XXX is the class name.
-For example, the DigitalSpecimen can contain a list of Event objects, so it has a property called `hasEvent`.
-When a class is directly nested (not through a list) we use the class name as property name.
-For example, the Location class contains the property `ods:GeoReference` which contains the Geo Reference class.

-When terms are borrowed from other vocabularies, such as Darwin Core, Annotation Vocabulary, Schema.org or others, we use the same naming convention as in the original vocabulary.
-This could conflict with the openDS vocabulary naming convention.

 ## 2 Borrowed Vocabulary <span id="2-borrowed-vocabulary"></span>
 When terms are borrowed from other vocabularies, openDS uses the IRIs, common abbreviations, and namespace prefixes in use in those vocabularies.
 The IRIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.